 While this is not nearly as fun as shopping for the car, it’s necessary to get the best deal — one that cooperates with your student loans.

 It’s a good idea to shop around for a car loan before approaching a dealership.
 You can often get a better deal from an outside lender than you’d get from the dealership.
 You can even use those deals as bargaining tools to get the dealership to try to beat it.
 Either way you go, you’ll be much better equipped if you shop around first.

 Like getting a mortgage, getting approved for a car loan depends on your debt-to-income ratio (DTI) and credit score.
 Generally, lenders want to see a DTI of under 36% and an excellent credit score.
 But if you don’t fall under that umbrella, it may not be the end of your search.

 Some lenders will work with higher DTIs and lower credit scores.
 That’s great for those with student loan debt, but it means they’ll likely end up with higher interest rates and longer loan terms.
 Similar to student loans, the higher the interest rate and the longer you make payments, the more you’ll pay over the life of the loan.

 Let’s look at DTIs and credit scores in a little more detail.

-Your DTI shows how much of your income goes to paying off debt each month.
+Your debt-to-income ratio (DTI) shows how much of your income goes to paying off debt each month.
 If that number is too high, you might not be approved for a loan.